InfiniTimeOrg/InfiniTime/doc/InfiniTimeVision.md

 ## InfiniTime

-InfiniTime is a community built smartwatch firmware, providing freedom and privacy that's usually insufficient in wearable technology.
+InfiniTime is a community-built smartwatch firmware, providing freedom and privacy that's usually insufficient in wearable technology.

 InfiniTime is not to be used for medical or other health tracking purposes.